Leogendra/YearInPixels-PC/README.md

 A script for writing pixels on your computer and importing the file back through your phone.

-Special thanks to [pTinosq](https://github.com/pTinosq) for their Pixels reader!
+Special thanks to [pTinosq](https://github.com/pTinosq) for his Pixels reader!

 ## How to Use It
 - Export your pixels from the [Pixel app](https://teovogel.me/pixels/)